tycrek/degoogle/README.md

   - Note: Zoho has been removed as per issue #53.
 See [this link](https://news.ycombinator.com/item?id=18056723).
 Thanks @ribtoks
 - Docs/Sheets/Slides (offline)
   - [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/) - Both are open-source offline document suites.
+  - [LibreOffice Online](https://www.libreoffice.org/download/libreoffice-online/) - Self-hosted instance of LibreOffice that you can run in your browser.
+Thanks @flubberding
 - Domains
   - [Njalla](https://njal.la/) - **14-eyes** - Privacy-focused domain registration.
 Competitive pricing and a large list of available domain extensions.
 They also offer VPS hosting.
 Built by people who built The Pirate Bay among others. (thanks u/brais33 and u/HumbleBasis6)
 - Drive